 YouTube videos an 'important cultural artifact' of our life, says researcher

-Should the "video encyclopedia of the world" be in the hands of a single corporate enterprise?
+Should the "video encyclopedia of the world" be in the hands of one company?

 When we think about the ephemerality of the web, YouTube probably wouldn't come to mind.
 Since its launch in 2005, the site has become web users' go-to resource for an array of video content from around the world, but that unrivaled position may be part of the problem.